ska-telescope/ska-mid-cbf-talondx-bist/README.md

     - CAR:<br>`./scripts/install.sh -c 0.1.0 -i /mnt/p2/`
     - LOCAL:<br>`./scripts/install.sh -n my_bist.tar.gz -i /mnt/p2/`

-User may then run the `bist.sh <flags>` scripts on the target to verify and install the services.
+If end-to-end method is not used, users may then run the `bist.sh <flags>` scripts on the target to verify and install the services themselves.
 ## How to Use

 The BIST is deployed through the CAR (Central Artifact Repository).
 The package grabbed from CAR mirrors the file system of the target talon boards.
 This has been done to simplify the process of deployment, because once the tar.gz package is unpacked at root on a given target talon board, all the necessary files and scripts would be placed at the correct location, granted the structure of this repository was set correctly.